A Survey on XAI for 5G and Beyond Security: Technical Aspects, Challenges and Research Directions: Lessons Learned and Future Research Directions

-Developing computationally efficient XAI techniques is a primary requirement at the moment.
-The metrics must also adhere to the computational efficiency criteria.
-There is ongoing work currently to use GPU-based acceleration for post-hoc explainers \cite{nvidia2022xaisynthdata}.
+Ongoing work is currently to use GPU-based acceleration for post-hoc explainers \cite{nvidia2022xaisynthdata}.
+However, it is currently not supported fully for popular XAI methods such as SHAP (only available for TreeSHAP).
 With dedicated accountability provided through GPUs, supplementary security methods such as encryption techniques can use the remaining computation power.
-There are multiple attempts to introduce metrics for interpretability, but it remains a heavily domain-subjective concept, and an open research question \cite{hoffman2018metrics}.
-Quantitative analysis of explanations is essential for E2E network automation.
-Some studies propose metrics \cite{li2020trustworthy} to mathematically quantify the quality of ML model interpretations.
-However, more than generic metrics is needed when addressing security issues in B5G.
-Explanations generated in different slices require analysis without compromising inter-slice isolation.
-Enabling this functionality will require novel protocols in place.
-These protocols will have to extend to serve the relevant stakeholders.
+There are multiple attempts to introduce metrics for interpretability, but it remains a heavily domain-subjective concept and an open research question \cite{hoffman2018metrics}.
+Some studies propose metrics \cite{li2020trustworthy} to quantify the quality of ML model interpretations mathematically.
+However, generic metrics are insufficient when applied for NFs in the core and ORAN(RIC) functions.
+This is an open research question that requires immediate attention at the moment.
 The current post-hoc XAI methods have limited compatibility in unsupervised learning techniques \cite{morichetta2019explain, wickramasinghe2021explainable}.
-Therefore these techniques have to be further analyzed and improved for industrial standards.
+Therefore, such techniques must be further analyzed and improved for industrial standards.
+Some work, such as \cite{renda2022federated}, lays the foundation for XAI in FL for 5G and beyond systems.
+However, they are limited to FL models that are not based on the optimization of differentiable global objective functions.